FORESIDE MAINE COON CATS

 Their flea protection is Effipro.
 It is a Fipronil product from the vet.
 We tried different products through the years, and like so many cat owners, had the ghastly experience of fleas a few years ago.
 I have to say that products bought over the counter at the time had no effect.
 Talk about a nightmare.
 Anyway, our wonderful veterinary pracitise saved the day, and with a strict program, and a whole home treatment, we were finally clear.
 It was a lesson in not believing what you read, I can tell you that.

-Their diet so far is based on Royal Canin, fish (lightly poached) and raw meat.
+Their diet so far is based on Royal Canin, biscuits and mousse, fish (lightly poached) and raw meat.
 We feed raw beef, venison and lamb.
 We also add powdered egg shell and taurine powder to the raw meat.
 A sprinkle every day.
 You can buy both off the likes of Amazon etc. They should be kept on this diet till properly settled.
 Never change a diet quickly, especially in a young stressed kitten.
 Also use bottled water.
 Our water is off the hill, and as such contains no chemicals, so tap water can be unpalatable to begin with.

 They come with a Royal Canin Kitten pack, which you receive when you book the kitten.
 This gives you time to collect your free bag of Royal Canin Kitten and goodies from Royal Canin when you register